 There are several ways you can help amplify the AOA’s efforts to call out misrepresentation and demand accurate descriptions of DOs in the media.
 Here are a few suggestions for getting involved:

-Promote the #DOProud campaign: Show your pride by downloading an overlay for your social medial profile picture and/or by posting about your own experience as an osteopathic physician or students.
+Promote the #DOProud campaign: Show your pride by downloading an overlay for your social medial profile picture and/or by posting about your own experience as an osteopathic physician or student.

-See overlays for DO parents, spouses, husbands, wives, sons, daughters, supporters, and patients at the bottom of this page.
+See overlays for DO supporters, including parents, spouses, sons, daughters, and patients at the bottom of this page.